 Employment Law Training Services

 Many law firms and consultants offer employment law training services.
-Shaw Law Group’s is different and, if we must say so, better.
+Shaw Law Group’s is different and, if we say so, better.

 We have trained tens of thousands of employees.
 Employment law training is a primary practice area for us.
 Other firms model their programs on ones we have created.
 Accept no substitutes.
 Our firm has the experience, technique, and commitment to training that combine to make a positive and effective training program for your organization.

 The trainer is the most important part of the training experience.
 Good employment lawyers do not necessarily make good trainers.
 We send only experienced trainers who are also competent and experienced employment lawyers.
 See our attorney trainers’ bios here.

 We provide customized training on all employment law subjects, including:

 - Equal employment opportunity/AB 1825 and SB 1343 compliance

 - Ethics training for public officials (AB 1234)

 - Ethics in the private sector

 - Wage-hour issues